- About AAS

 Chaparral Suites Scottsdale

 Reservations: Attendees can call in hotel reservations on the Chaparral's toll-tree reservations number, 1-800-528-1456.
-Be sure to reference the American Auditory Society 2015 Annual Meeting to secure our special group rate.
-Reservations can also be made online.
+Be sure to reference the American Auditory Society 2016 Annual Meeting to secure our special group rate.
+Reservations can also be made online using ATTENDEE CODE: 6951966.
 Click here to proceed with an online reservation.

 Roommates: Interested in having a roommate to share hotel expenses?
 Click here to view of list of attendees looking for a roommate.

 A complimentary full American breakfast and happy hour are offered daily to guests of the hotel.
-Reliable, safe babysitting and child program services are available through the hotel, which is also pet-friendly and has free internet access in each room.
+Reliable, safe babysitting and child program services are available through the hotel.
 Further questions regarding hotel facilities and other services should be directed to the hotel (www.chaparralsuites.com).

 Travel and Ground Transportation